MikaelMayer/hyde-build-tool/README.md

 In combination with [Editor][editor], the following workflow makes it very easy to modify statically generated websites.

 - Hyde generates a website statically from sources
-- [Editor][editor] display the generated generated website in the Browser
+- [Editor][editor] displays the generated generated website in the Browser
 - [Editor][editor] automatically or interactively replicates the changes in the browser to the generated website.
 - Hyde automatically or interactively back-propagates these changes to the sources.